 EVALUATION OF SUSPECTED RELAPSE OR RESISTANCE

 Definitions — After initial therapy, patients are followed at routine intervals to monitor for treatment-related complications and relapse.
 At these visits, patients are evaluated with a history, physical examination, and blood work.
 Imaging studies are reserved for the evaluation of suspected relapse.
 (See "Initial treatment of limited stage (I/II) follicular lymphoma", section on 'Long-term management' and "Initial treatment of advanced stage (III/IV) follicular lymphoma", section on 'Long-term management'.)

 Progressive disease (PD) or relapse after complete remission (CR) most commonly presents as asymptomatic enlargement of the lymph nodes, liver, or spleen.
-By definition, PD or relapse after CR reflects the appearance of any new lesion, a 50 percent increase in the longest diameter of a previously identified lesion, or new/recurrent involvement of the bone marrow (table 1).
+PD or relapse after CR reflects the appearance of any new lesion, a 50 percent increase in the longest diameter of a previously identified lesion, or new/recurrent involvement of the bone marrow (table 1).
 Not all patients with PD or relapsed disease require imaging studies or biopsy at the time of progression: